 was generally known that a quarry existed up on

-after the cave-in, Fulvio, athletic and eager, was
+the cave-in, Fulvio, athletic and eager, was the

-the first soul in several centuries to enter the
+first soul in several centuries to enter the huge

-huge cavern.
-He descended slowly down a slender
+cavern.
+He descended slowly down a slender steel

-descended to 100 feet, and still no bottom.
-He was
+feet, and still no bottom.
+He was slowly able to

-slowly able to check his rotation, and set foot on
+check his rotation, and set foot on the crumbled

 was later joined by the most knowledgeable expert